rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-08-10-introducing-KaUlah-team.md

 <span><font color="grey"><small><i>KaUlah Team with coaches.
 From left: Tomasz, Kasia, Ula and Piotr.</i></small></font></span>

 **Ula:** I was a financial specialist and then one day I encountered coding, started to work on it, learn, research and met  a lot of fantastic people who helped me.
-I am involved into Geek Girls Carrots meet-ups,coordinate Python and mentoring SQL courses, and went deeper and deeper into it.
-So in my free time I am helping others to run into IT, also like to travel, mountain hiking and watching old episodes of TopGear.
+I am involved into Geek Girls Carrots meet-ups, coordinate Python and mentoring SQL courses, and I go deeper and deeper into it.
+So in my free time I am helping others to run into IT, also I like traveling, mountain hiking and watching old episodes of TopGear.

 **Kasia:** I started programming two years ago at home and then on Coder’s Lab RoR course.
 Before programming I was occupied by PhD studies in chemistry.
 Finally, it turned out that programming is not so different from chemistry, you research, experiment, learn and at the end get results.
 In my spare time I pet my two lovely cats (Janusz & Grazynka) or play handball.